CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Biophysical Modeling for Diverse Structural Simulation

-\paragraph{Ice-Layer Modeling.} To reflect imaging conditions shaped by vitrified ice, we simulate an ice layer with realistic topography and density fluctuations.
-We generate a vitreous ice slab with thickness drawn from a log-normal distribution and modulate its surface via Perlin-noise to introduce realistic thickness variations.
-The ice density field incorporates Gaussian fluctuations to simulate beam-induced noise before particle embedding.
+\item \textbf{Ice-Layer Modeling.} To reflect imaging conditions shaped by vitrified ice, we simulate an ice layer with realistic topography and density fluctuations.
+We generate a vitreous ice slab with thickness drawn from a log-normal distribution and modulate its surface via Perlin-noise to introduce realistic thickness variations without real-sample input.
+The ice density field incorporates Gaussian fluctuations to simulate beam-induced noise before particle embedding. \end{itemize}

-\paragraph{Projection and Electrostatic Potential Assembly.} To produce high-fidelity micrographs, We compute the total electrostatic potential from all embedded components as
+\paragraph{Projection and Electrostatic Potential Assembly.} To produce high-fidelity micrographs from the virtual sample, we compute the total electrostatic potential from all embedded components as

 and project it under the weak-phase approximation: